Nisarg-Sheth/crosslayerdse/EXAMPLE.md

-Psuedo code for my current implementation.
+#Explaination of code with example

 The current framework consists of 4 major components pre-processing of input tgff data, the ILP problem formulator, the PB Solver and the Meta-Heuristic.